 Establishing Your Testing Configuration

 The first step in using the OpenID Provider tests is to decide which conformance profiles you plan to test.
 Then you establish a testing configuration on the host op.certification.openid.net.
 You can do this in a self-service manner at https://op.certification.openid.net:60000/.
-If you have problems establishing your configuration, contact Roland Hedberg at firstname.lastname@example.org.
+If you have problems establishing your configuration, you can send questions to firstname.lastname@example.org.

-Most OPs will test the Basic profile and many will also test the Implicit and Hybrid profiles.
+Most OPs will test the Basic OP profile and many will also test the Implicit OP and Hybrid OP profiles.
 You can switch between the response_type values that these profiles use dynamically while testing.

 You need to provide these test configuration parameters as well: login_hint – the username you’ll use to log into your OP, ui_locales – suggested value “fr en”, claims_locales – suggested value “fr en”, acr_values – suggested value “2 1”, WebFinger URL – the path for an ID on your OP – if applicable, WebFinger email – suggested value same as login_hint.